Black Friday will be here shortly, and chances are with that #studentloanbudget you’re just not ready for it.

 The good news is: There’s no requirement for participating in Black Friday.

-The bad news: Since we are so close to the holidays and shopping feels like “a must,” chances are you are going to be tempted by all of the deals.
+The bad news: Holiday deels are aggressively advertized and it can feel like “a must,” chances are you are going to be tempted by all of the deals.

 How do you navigate Black Friday shopping when you’re on a student loan budget?